Khalx02/fyb/MODEL_DOCUMENTATION.md

 \text{Var}(\Delta f) = \frac{1}{N}\sum (L(x, y) - \mu_L)^2
 $$

 - **Analogy**: Putting "reading glasses" on the computer.
 If a farmer takes a shaky, blurry photo, the computer measures the sharpness score.
-If the score is under $10.0$, the computer politely asks for a clearer photo instead of making a wrong guess.
+If the score is under 10.0, the computer politely asks for a clearer photo instead of making a wrong guess.

 ### 2.6 Contour & Solidity Analysis (Pod Locator)
 - **What it means**: Outlining the border of objects in a picture to locate oval cocoa pods.
-- **Solidity ($S$)**: Measures how solid and rounded an object is compared to its boundary box:
+- **Solidity (S)**: Measures how solid and rounded an object is compared to its boundary box:

 $$
 S = \frac{\text{Area}_{\text{contour}}}{\text{Area}_{\text{convex\_hull}}}